lingtangg/excel-cleaning/README.md

 # excel-cleaning
 Cleaning excel files for general use, using Python and openpyxl.

+The user interface will be a local html document, using Python and Flask(?) as the backend.

 Functions included will be:
 - Changing key words based on user input (cells and sheet names)
 - Generating generic lists for replacement